 Makes 2 loaves.

-juice; bring just to a boil so the sugar is completely dissolved.
+In a saucepan over medium heat, combine sugar, orange zest, and orange juice; bring just to a boil so the sugar is completely dissolved.
 Remove from heat.